Limehouse Basin: Submarines

 After the First World War 25 German submarines were towed into Limehouse Basin and broken up by scrap merchants George Cohen & Sons, whose business was located between Commercial Road lock and the station.

 Oranges

 Near present-day Medland House in the 1920s were electric cranes for handling fruit cargoes from Spain.

 20th-century sailing ships

 The use of sailing ships to deliver timber at Limehouse Basin continued up to WW2.
 Labour-intensive, it was financially viable because most crewmen were youths who were paid no wages.
-The ships can be see in films of the silent era; a painting at the National Maritime Museum by Norman Janes shows three 3-masted sailing vessels there at the same time.
+The ships can be seen in films of the silent era; a painting at the National Maritime Museum by Norman Janes shows three 3-masted sailing vessels there at the same time.

 The Regent's Canal dock had its own customs house.
 The latest was built around 1905-10, and stood on the river side of the Thames lock.
 Today, it is a listed building, and is used as a Gordon Ramsay gastropub.